10 top tips for overcoming resistance to change in summary:

 10. Accept some people won’t adapt

-However hard you try, there are some people you will never be able to win over.
+However hard you try, there may be some people who simply won’t accept the changes you’re proposing.
 If they can’t accept the change, they (or you) might decide it’s time for them to move on – which may be the right solution for both parties.

 But you should avoid a lose-lose situation as much as possible.
 Try to establish a compromise to avoid ill feelings that can negatively impact everyone’s work.